overturetool/overturetool.github.io/download/index.md

 The second option is also simple and well-known to Eclipse users, by moving to the Help menu and select _Check for Updates_.
 This will upgrade the currently running tool instance to the latest and greatest.

+-->

 ## Extending the Overture tool

-The current Overture tool release 2.0.0 is based on Eclipse Classic 4.3.1.
+The Overture tool is based on Eclipse, and can be extended through Eclipse plug-ins.
-You can extend the Overture tool with other Eclipse plug-ins that are compatible with that Eclipse release.
 For example, it is very easy to add the [Subclipse plug-in](http://subclipse.tigris.org) to Overture, such that you can put your specifications under revision control using subversion.

 ## Integration with other tools